Gender impact assessments

 This means that defined entities are not required to conduct a gender impact assessment of all policies, programs and services that are currently in place.
 Only new policies, programs and services and those undergoing a formal review process must have a gender impact assessment done.

 It is up to defined entities to determine what is direct and significant based on their understanding of their business context.
-However, the Commission will soon publish guidance to assist with applying the term ‘direct and significant’ to understand what policies, programs and services require a gender impact assessment.

 We encourage defined entities to be wide-ranging and creative in their application of gender impact assessments.
 Defined entities can conduct a gender impact assessment on any piece of work whether small or large.